 - Dependent students: $31,000.
 Only $23,000 can be subsidized loans

 - Independent students: $57,500 for undergraduates, with only $23,000 in subsidized loans; $138,500 for graduate and professional students, with only $65,500 in subsidized loans

-There is one more type of student loan, but it is directed toward parents and guardians of students.
+There is one more type of student loan, but it’s directed toward parents and guardians of students.

 Independent students, such as graduate students, can also get a PLUS loan.
-In this case it is referred to as a grad PLUS loan.
+In this case it’s called a grad PLUS loan.

 In both parent and grad PLUS loans, financial need is not a requirement.
-PLUS loans granted between July 1, 2018, and July 1, 2019, had an interest rate of 7.6%.
+PLUS loans granted between July 1, 2019 and July 1, 2020 have an interest rate of 7.08%.
 Once again, the Department of Education is the lender.

 How much you can get through a PLUS loan is determined by the cost of the college or university minus any financial aid you might receive.
 Therefore, unlike subsidized and unsubsidized loans, there is no hard and fast maximum for how much you can borrow.
 Rather, your costs and financial aid determine the size of the loan.